-"GeForce is made for gaming": NVIDIA limits RTX 3060 cryptomining capabilities
+NVIDIA limits RTX 3060 cryptomining capabilities

 Cryptocurrency has been booming in 2021.
-Riding on the waves of the GameStop hype, there has been a surge in interest in buying Bitcoin, Ethereum, Dogecoin and other cryptocurrencies.
+Riding on the waves of the GameStop hype, there has been a surge in interest in buying Bitcoin, Ethereum, Dogecoin, and other cryptocurrencies.

 Given the rising price of these cryptocurrencies, there has also been a growing interest in cryptomining - the blockchain process of validating cryptocurrency transactions.
-Cryptomining, however, requires a large amount of processing power- which means miners are buying up high-end GPUs to use for something other than gaming, which NVIDIA does not seem too pleased about.
+Cryptomining, however, requires a large amount of processing power- which means miners are buying up high-end GPUs for something other than gaming, which NVIDIA does not seem too pleased about.

 With NVIDIA's GeForce RTX 3060 releasing later this month, here's how NVIDIA is limiting cryptomining on its latest graphics card.